aimat-lab/gcnn_keras/training/results/README.md

 ## FreeSolvDataset

 FreeSolv (MoleculeNet) consists of 642 compounds as smiles and their corresponding hydration free energy for small neutral molecules in water.
-We use random 5-fold cross-validation. `Min.
-RMSE` deontes the smallest test RMSE observed for any epoch.
+We use a random 5-fold cross-validation. `Min.
+RMSE` denotes the smallest test RMSE observed for any epoch.

 | model               | kgcnn   |   epochs | MAE [log mol/L]        | RMSE [log mol/L]       | Min.
 RMSE [log mol/L]   |
 |:--------------------|:--------|---------:|:-----------------------|:-----------------------|:------------------------|